MohamedDerbala007/Selenium-Framework/README.md

 - BDD Framework
 - DDT Framework

-It's a demo for using Github and Selenium
+It's a demo project for using Github and Selenium